jakov-p/top_albums/README.md

 ### In short

 ‘Top albums’ application downloads and shows the current top albums list of a chosen country.
 The list can be filtered and searched.
 Additionally with a click on an album the application will show the song list of the album.
 Any song can be played (the first 30 seconds).
 Also, it is possible to get the list of all the albums ever released by an author.

 By clicking on floating buttons it is possible to visit the album’s or artist’s web page.

+You can see the application in action in "videos" subfolder.

 # ‘Top albums’ fragment